You may find your tortoise moving back and forth in its tank.

 If your tortoise keeps pacing around even after you give it its favorite food, it’s either sick or unhappy.

-Tortoises don’t need to eat every day and can survive for many weeks without consistent meals.
+Tortoises don’t need food daily and can survive for many weeks without consistent meals.
 However, that doesn’t mean you should allow your tortoise to stop eating.

 Pacing tortoises with inappetence could have the following problems: